TTecLinc/peilinyang/_pages/about.md

 2) How news intertwines with agents in the economy and identification of exogenous effect of news shock;

+3) Macro development and spatial economics;

-3) Macroprudential policy to solve demand externality of international financial arbitrage;
+4) Macroprudential policy to solve demand externality of international financial arbitrage;

 ### Publications